Product Guide

 The analytics dashboard with the time period set to 30 days and the Export button highlighted

-Set your desired time period and optional page filter, then click Export to download your data as a CSV file.
+Set your time period and optional page filter, then click Export to download your CSV.

-Pro Tip: To create a comprehensive monthly report, set the time period to 30 days, leave the page filter on "All," and click Export.
-This gives you a complete snapshot of your performance for the past month in a single file.
+Pro Tip: For a monthly snapshot, set the period to 30 days, leave the filter on "All," and click Export.

-• Date -- The specific day the data corresponds to.
+• Date -- The day the data corresponds to.

-• Page Views -- The total number of page views for that day.
+• Page Views -- Total page views for that day.

-• Unique Visitors -- The number of distinct visitors for that day.
+• Unique Visitors -- Distinct visitors for that day.

-• Clicks -- The total number of clicks on page elements for that day.
+• Clicks -- Total clicks on page elements.

-• Device Breakdown -- The split of traffic across desktop, mobile, and tablet devices for that day.
+• Device Breakdown -- Desktop, mobile, and tablet split.

-• Top Links -- The most-clicked links and their click counts for that day.
+• Top Links -- Most-clicked links and their counts.

-• Top Countries -- The countries visitors came from and their view counts for that day.
+• Top Countries -- Visitor countries and view counts.

-• Top Referrers -- The referring domains and their visit counts for that day.
+• Top Referrers -- Referring domains and visit counts.

-The CSV format is universally compatible and can be opened directly in Microsoft Excel, Google Sheets, Apple Numbers, LibreOffice Calc, or any other spreadsheet application.
-You can also import it into data analysis tools like Tableau, Looker, or custom scripts for more advanced analysis.
+The CSV opens in Excel, Google Sheets, Apple Numbers, LibreOffice Calc, or any spreadsheet app.
+You can also import it into tools like Tableau or Looker for advanced analysis.

 Image